rust-lang/rust/text/0000-read-all.md

 It will loop, calling read() once per iteration and attempting to read the remaining amount of data.
 If read returns EINTR, the loop will retry.
-If there are no more bytes to read (as signalled by a return of Ok(0) from read()), a new error type, ErrorKind::ShortRead, will be returned.
+If there are no more bytes to read (as signalled by a return of Ok(0) from read()), a new error type, ErrorKind::ShortRead(usize), will be returned.
+ShortRead includes the number of bytes successfully read.
 In the event of another error, that error will be returned.
 After a read call returns having successfully read some bytes, the total number of bytes read will be updated.
 If that total is equal to the size of the buffer, read will return successfully.

 # Drawbacks